 Can I Make This Beef Roast In A Slow Cooker/Crock Pot?

 You sure can!
-Of course, it will need a lot more time to cook in a slow cooker rather than the Instant Pot, but the flavors will be the same!
+Of course, it will need a lot more time to cook in a slow cooker rather than a pressure cooker, but the flavors will be the same!

 - Hot Beef Sandwiches